-Fines: The Highway Traffic Act has been amended to double the legislated minimum penalty provisions for moving offences committed within a CSZ.
-Demerit points associated with each offence has not been increased from current levels.
+Fines: The Highway Traffic Act has been amended to increase the legislated minimum penalty provisions for moving offences committed within a CSZ.
+For CSZ set fines have been established, which will vary from moderate increases to about a doubling of the existing fines Demerit points associated with each offence has not been increased from current levels.
 The designated offences to which increased fines will apply can, for discussion purposes, be divided into three general areas, for which a brief description follows.